The Alloy of Law: Audiobook

 From #1 New York Times bestselling author Brandon Sanderson, the Mistborn series is a heist story of political intrigue and magical, martial-arts action.
 Three hundred years after the events of the Mistborn trilogy, Scadrial is now on the verge of modernity, with railroads to supplement the canals, electric lighting in the streets and the homes of the wealthy, and the first steel-framed skyscrapers racing for the clouds.
 Kelsier, Vin, Elend, Sazed, Spook, and the rest are now part of history—or religion.
 Yet even as science and technology are reaching new heights, the old magics of Allomancy and Feruchemy continue to play a role in this reborn world.
 Out in the frontier lands known as the Roughs, they are crucial tools for the brave men and women attempting to establish order and justice.

-Listen to The Alloy of Law free
+How to listen to The Alloy of Law free

-Start the free trialQuestions listeners ask
+Start listening freeQuestions listeners ask

 How long is The Alloy of Law as an audiobook?

-The Alloy of Law runs about 10.6 hours — our estimate from its 360 pages at a typical narration pace.
+The Alloy of Law runs about 10.6 hours, our estimate from its 360 pages at a typical narration pace.
 At 1.5× speed that drops to roughly 7.1 hours.

 Is The Alloy of Law worth listening to at 1.5× speed?

-At 1.5× you'd finish in about 7.1 hours — saving 3.5 hours.
+At 1.5× you'd finish in about 7.1 hours, saving 3.5 hours.
 Most listeners adjust to 1.25–1.5× within a chapter or two.

 When was The Alloy of Law first published?